peterjmartinson/writing/StoneTelescope/20250225_PlanetaryDefense/draft.md

 So, buckle up.

+## 1. Your senses are reliable liars

+This may seem like an esoteric topic right out of a lame philosophy class, but it's important for what comes next.

+Since at least Plato, philosophers have chewed on whether our senses give an accurate representation of the world outside our bodies.
+For example, [Plato's Cave](LINK).
+My first deep dive into this topic was through the writings of economist Lyndon LaRouche, who just died back in 2018.
+So, it's been a long chew.

+I think [LaRouche](LINK sensorium article) is right on the mark here.

+For example, take your weight.
+Yes, you are fat, but that's a different issue.
+When you weigh yourself, you learn how much you weigh by looking at which number is indicated on the scale's display.
+The display is sometimes an arrow that points at numbers written on a kind of ruler, or sometimes it's a digital monitor that just shows the numbers.

+Either way, your _weight_ does not look like the _numbers_ on the scale.
+Your weight is a complex interaction between the Earth and your body, mediated through what we call gravity.
+Gravity, also, does not look like numbers, or an arrow, or the scale itself.

+That scale is just like the rest of your senses.
+You think you're seeing something outside your body right now, as you read this article.
+But you're not.
+Your brain is generating a pattern that your mind reads as an image.
+That pattern is a response to what's happening on your retinas, in your eyes.
+Light from the computer screen has propagated to the surface of your eyeballs, through your lenses - where the image gets flipped upside down - and then meets your retinas.
+The structures on your retinas (pigments) then send _electric_ signals into your optic nerves.
+Those signals then get translated into _chemical_ motions through those nerves up into your brain.
+The _electrochemical_ signals then get translated again into patterns within your brain.

+Those patterns are very much _not_ the same thing as the computer screen.

+All of your senses are really just instrumentation to translate signals from outside your body into signals in your brain.
+For all you know, all the things you think are happening outside your body are really just things your sense perceptions are doing.
+How do you even know there's something outside your body?
+You're really only perceiving your body's sense surfaces and interpreting those!

+## 2. Orbits

 ## Asteroids perturbed mathematician Carl Gauss

 Gauss discovered the orbit of the first asteroid, Ceres, right at the dawn of the 19th Century.
 The object had been spotted less than a year earlier, and astronomers around Europe scrambled to determine its orbit.
 There were two concerns here - 1. without an accurate orbit, we might not be able to find Ceres again, and 2. whoever determined the orbit would win instant fame.